 - The Umbrella Corporation from the Resident Evil movies seem to do little more than make Super Soldier zombies for no apparent reason... even After the End.

-- The Ten Rings in Iron Man is an evil organization whose exact goals and workings are never really explained.
+- The Ten Rings in Iron Man 1 is an evil organization whose exact goals and workings are never really explained.
 According to how they are described, their business is just, well, about anything evil that allows them to harness power or money.
 Iron Man 3 reveals they're a front for AIM, who is trying to control both sides of the The War on Terror, but the All Hail The King short film claims that they stole the name from an Ancient Conspiracy, and unknown to everyone it's still active.

 - In the 1990s, The Hardy Boys introduced "The Assassins," a group of Terrorists Without a Cause with hundreds of Mooks and elaborate bases and cloning technology, whose activities tend to enter Bond territory - for instance, the plot to use nuclear bombs to blow up the Ring of Fire volcanoes, reshaping the layout of the Earth's crust.